-Anne is drawn toward history that defines peoples’ truths.
-She began her career as a writer after graduating from the University of North Carolina at Chapel Hill with a journalism degree, working in radio news/television documentary research and production, and serving as a press secretary and speechwriter in both Congress and a presidential administration.
+Anne is drawn toward history that defines our truths.
+She began her career as a writer after graduating from the University of North Carolina at Chapel Hill with a journalism degree, working in radio/television documentary research and production, and serving as a press secretary/speechwriter in both Congress and a presidential administration.

-The Cloudbuster Nine was a finalist for the 2018 CASEY Award for "Best Baseball Book of the Year."
-She has spoken at the National Baseball Hall of Fame Museum in Cooperstown, major-league ballparks, museums, libraries, SABR and Naval Academy chapters nationwide.
+The Cloudbuster Nine was a finalist for the CASEY Award for "Best Baseball Book of the Year."
+She has spoken at the National Baseball Hall of Fame Museum in Cooperstown, MLB and MiLB ballparks, libraries, SABR forums and Naval Academy chapters.

 Anne's work has appeared in the New York Times, the National WWII Museum and the General George C. Marshall Foundation, HISTORY A&E and Marine Corps and Navy Times.
 She's appeared on C-SPAN Books, PBS N.C.
 Bookwatch, sports podcasts, and a FOX Nation documentary about Ted Williams, Joe DiMaggio and George H.W.
 Bush.
 Anne supports the Texas Book Festival, swims for Longhorn Aquatics Masters at the University of Texas, and enjoys her communications work with several wellness-focused clients.
 She is represented by Hornfischer Literary.